Advice from the Other Side

 Advice from Students, for Students

-- This may sound cliche, but stick to your own values and what you It’s hard not to get caught up in what your friends want and what they think is the right decision (eg, liberal arts college, ivy league, etc), but that’s not always the best choice for you.
-Remember, you’re the one who’s going to be attending that college, so make the best choice for you!
+- This may sound cliche, but stick to your own values and what you want.
+It’s hard not to get caught up in what your friends want and what they think is the right decision, but that’s not always the best choice for you.
+Remember, you’re the one who’s going to be attending that college!

 - Be honest with your parents in your thoughts about college, even if it’s awkward.
 I was nervous to tell my parents what I really wanted, because I thought they’d think it was dumb, but once I did tell them they were super supportive, and it made everything easier.